rayguna/helper-methods-part-1-and-2/README.md

 { :title => "Some title", :description => "Some description" }
 ```

-2. Let's modify the script:
+2. Let's modify the script to make nested hash.

 From: